aa-sikkkk/satya/docs/PROJECT_OVERVIEW.md

 ## 🙏 Acknowledgments

-We gratefully acknowledge the foundational contributions of Hugging Face for their transformative work in making powerful NLP models accessible, Google Colab for providing the computational resources necessary for model training, and extend our sincere thanks to all future contributors, educators, and users who will play a vital role in the growth and impact of Satya.
-Special thanks to [readersnepal](https://readersnepal.com/) and  [CDC](http://lib.moecdc.gov.np/) for the notes and resources neccessary for the Dataset gathering.
+We gratefully acknowledge the foundational contributions of **Microsoft** for their **Phi 1.5 model** that powers our AI capabilities, **ChromaDB** for enabling intelligent content discovery, and the **llama-cpp-python** community for efficient model inference.
+Special thanks to [readersnepal](https://readersnepal.com/) and [CDC](http://lib.moecdc.gov.np/) for the notes and resources necessary for the Dataset gathering.

 ---

-*Pioneering accessible AI education in Nepal with community power.*
+*Pioneering accessible, intelligent AI education in Nepal with community power and RAG technology.*